 For months now, I’ve had a strange growth on a toe on my left foot.
 I was pretty sure it was a wart, but never went to the doctor about it.
 After all, it didn’t hurt badly when I put pressure on it.
 Oh, it stung a very tiny bit, but it was manageable.
 Better yet, it wasn’t spreading, so what was the problem?
-Well, okay, it sort of get in the way of my doing yoga, but that’s about it.
+Well, okay, it sort of got in the way of practicing yoga but that’s about it.

-Well, I’d finally had enough and decided to go to the local clinic tonight to finally have it looked after.
+Well, I’d finally had enough and decided to visit the local clinic tonight to finally have it looked at.
 It wasn’t a major pain, but it was annoying enough.

-Rather than forcing myself to keep going – even though I was already about a third completed – I decided to put it on the back burner and work on a different, separate Armadillo Mystery.
+Rather than forcing myself to keep going, I decided to put it on the back burner and work on a different, separate Armadillo Mystery.
 Maybe if I gave myself some space from Mr. 30k, something would come out.
 So I put all my brain power into a new mystery; a murder mystery.
 Late last year, I had this great idea for a hook regarding where a body is discovered.
 I started brainstorming a mystery around this dead body and got pretty far.
 I combined the murder idea with a rough idea for one of the dozen Dill-adventure ideas.
 All things were going well.

-But then I ran into trouble with motivations.
+But then I ran into trouble with motives.
 Why did someone commit this murder in just such a way?
 Why target this particular person?
-For the past few weeks, I’ve racked my brain trying to figure out what to do with this particular murder mystery.
-By this point, I’d already written about 10,000 words of this new adventure.
+For the past few weeks, I’ve racked my brain trying to figure out what to do with this murder mystery.
+By this point, I’d already written about 10,000 words..

 On my phone, I chatted with some friends on Facebook.
 Just to have something to do or read, I posted a question to fellow writers: what do you do when you’re stuck on the how’s, why’s, what’s, or who’s of a story idea.
 I even tweeted the question to comic book writer Gail Simone, who responded quite positively.

 My phone’s battery eventually died, though.
 I didn’t want to keep flipping through Now Write, so I pulled out my pen and notepad.
-Frustrated with myself, I started writing down question after question about my little murder mystery: what does the murderer want?
+Frustrated with myself, I started writing down question after question: what does the murderer want?
 Who benefits?
 Why strike now?
 What will they do if their demands aren’t met?
 What will they do if their demands are met?
-Where does Dill come into all this?
+Where does Dill play into this?
 What’s their motivation?
 What’s the secret?

-Other questions related to the motivations started popping up.
-Suddenly, I was able to answer some of those questions.
+Other questions related to the motivations popped up.
+Suddenly, I was answering some of those questions.
 This is why it’s happening now and this is who’s doing it and how.
 But if this is the person doing it, where are they in all this?
 Oh, and then, if their demands aren’t met, then this happens!
 Ooh, that’s not bad, because then this could be a red herring.
 But then if that happens, how does Dill or the target react?

 So, in conclusion?
 What saved this murder mystery?
 A dead phone battery and a toe wart.